lowvoltage/lowvoltage.github.io/_posts/2017-07-13-Raspberry-Pi-MQTT-Server.md

 ```
 /usr/bin/tvservice -o
 ```
-It's also possible to [disable the LED](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi)
+It's also possible to [disable the status LED](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi)

 ## Install `mosquitto`
 Both the `mosquitto` server and the `mosquitto_sub` & `mosquitto_pub` command-line utilities can be installed from the default repositories:
 ```
 $ sudo apt-get install -y mosquitto mosquitto-clients
 ```
-The server should be automatically started and we can check its status with
+The server starts automatically and we can check its status with:
 ```
 $ sudo service mosquitto status